EN-IH-WDPT-JUN21/mysql-utils/README.md

 ## Usefull commands

-to create a new user
->CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'ironhacker'@'localhost' IDENTIFIED BY '1r0nh4ck3r';

-to give it POWERS
->GRANT ALL PRIVILEGES ON *.* TO 'database_user'@'localhost';
+GRANT ALL PRIVILEGES ON *.* TO 'ironhacker'@'localhost';

+FLUSH PRIVILEGES;

 to delete a user
 >DROP USER 'username'@'localhost';